mkuthan/example-spark-kafka/README.md

 * [KafkaDStreamSink](src/main/scala/org/mkuthan/spark/KafkaDStreamSink.scala) for sending streaming results to Apache Kafka in reliable way.
 * Stream processing fail fast, if the results could not be send to Apache Kafka.
 * Stream processing is blocked (back pressure), if the Kafka producer is too slow.
-* Stream processing results are flushed from Kafka producer internal buffer.
+* Stream processing results are flushed explicitly from Kafka producer internal buffer.
-* Kafka payload decoder abstraction (see [KafkaPayloadCodec](src/main/scala/org/mkuthan/spark/KafkaPayloadCodec.scala)) for encoding and decoding Kafka payload.
 * Kafka producer is shared by all tasks on single JVM (see [KafkaProducerFactory](src/main/scala/org/mkuthan/spark/KafkaProducerFactory.scala)).
 * Kafka producer is properly closed when Spark executor is shutdown (see [KafkaProducerFactory](src/main/scala/org/mkuthan/spark/KafkaProducerFactory.scala)).
-* [StringKafkaPayloadCodec](src/main/scala/org/mkuthan/spark/StringKafkaPayloadCodec.scala) and [AvroKafkaPayloadCodec](src/main/scala/org/mkuthan/spark/AvroKafkaPayloadCodec.scala) provided (but [SchemaRepositoryClient](src/main/scala/org/mkuthan/spark/SchemaRepositoryClient.scala) needs to be implemented).
+* [Twitter Bijection](https://github.com/twitter/bijection) is used for encoding/decoding [KafkaPayload](src/main/scala/org/mkuthan/spark/KafkaPayload.scala).

 ## Quickstart guide

+Download latest Apache Kafka [distribution](http://kafka.apache.org/downloads.html) and un-tar it.

 Start ZooKeeper server: